erikdubois/Tumbleweed/README.md

 # Installation of software

-Zypper and rpm can be used
+Zypper and rpm can be used to install software

-    zypper install screenfetch
+    zypper install screenfetch -y

+or remove software

+    zypper remove screenfetch

+Update all software

+    zypper update

 Run the scripts...